fbpx

 Can I get a car loan on Centrelink payments?

-If you receive Centrelink benefits or payments you may be able to get a car loan, even if Centrelink payments are your sole source of income.
-However, whether you will be approved and how much you can borrow depends on several factors:
+If you receive a pension or benefits from Centrelink, you may be able to get a car loan, even if Centrelink payments are your sole source of income.
+However, whether you will be approved and how much you can borrow depends on several factors.
+Anyone applying for a loan in Australia must meet certain eligibility criteria, namely being at least 18 years old and an Australian citizen or permanent resident.
+Other considerations include:

-• Lender: some lenders may view Centrelink payments as income, while others do not – even if you meet their minimum income requirement with your Centrelink benefits.
+• Lender: some lenders may view Centrelink payments as income, while others will not – even if you meet their minimum income requirement with your Centrelink benefits.
 In such a situation, talking to a car loan broker can help you find a lender willing to work with people on Centrelink payments, searching different products to find one that’s suitable for you.
+This not only increases your chances of approval, but also may give you access to more options, features, and more competitive interest rates.

 Can I get a car loan on Centrelink with bad credit?